suraj-only-git/SIEM-with-Azure-Sentinel/Instructions/Labs/Overview.md

 ## Lab Context

 In this Hands-on Lab, you will learn how to use Microsoft Sentinel to perform threat hunting by running queries to investigate your hypothesis.
-You will get Hands-on experience on Azure resources and how to use Microsoft Sentinel to detect attacks.
+You will get Hands-on experience with Azure resources and how to use Microsoft Sentinel to detect attacks.

 ### Exercise 1: Deploying Azure Sentinel and Onboarding Cloud Resources and Servers